-Expert Defense in Robbery, Theft and Larceny Cases
+An Experienced Defense In Robbery, Theft And Larceny Cases

-If you have been arrested for robbery, theft, or larceny, you may be facing jail time and other serious penalties.
-You need the best criminal defense available to protect your rights and strengthen your legal defense.
+If you have been arrested for robbery, theft or larceny, you may be facing jail time and other serious penalties.
+You need proven criminal defense representation to protect your rights and safeguard your future.

-At Rogers Sevastianos & Bante, LLP, we have one of the best criminal defense teams in St. Louis.
-Our attorneys have more than 75 years combined experience with a track record of winning trials and negotiating successfully on behalf of our clients.
+At Rogers Sevastianos & Bante LLP, we have successfully defended thousands of clients in St. Louis.
+Our attorneys have more than 100 years of combined experience with a track record of winning trials and negotiating positive outcomes on behalf of our clients.

 Understanding Theft Charges